m-mizutani/ghnotify/README.md

 **Result**: What data should be returned
 - `notify`: Set of notification messages
     - `notify[_].channel`: Destination channel of Slack.
-If empty, notification will be sent to default channel of the incoming webhook.
+It can be used by only API token
     - `notify[_].text`: Custom message of slack notification
     - `notify[_].body`: Custom message body
     - `notify[_].color`: Message bar color